Intern caregiver foreigner and au pair

 Contributions are calculated on a flat-rate basis:

-A family that hosts a foreigners caregiver intern must declare it by means of a form.
+A family that welcomes a foreigners caregiver trainee must declare it by means of a form:

 Declaration of employment of a family job